Tochoramaina/Tochoramaina/README.md

 - Git and GitHub

 Contact
 -If you have any questions or suggestions, feel free to reach me on samtochora2001@gmail.com....

--Thanks for stopping by!
+Thanks for stopping by!
 - 💞️
 -